kach/memo/README.md

 memo stands for: mental modeling, memoized matrix operations, model-expressed-model-optimized, and metacognitive memos.

-For updates on memo's development, we strongly encourage you to subscribe to our low-traffic monthly announcements mailing list [here](https://lists.csail.mit.edu/mailman/listinfo/memo-lang).

 ## Installing memo

 1. memo is based on Python.
 Before installing memo, make sure you have Python 3.12 or higher installed.
 You can check this by running `python --version`.